60-6/atlas/readme.md

 name each overwrite directory in supersede after its destination directory, use '@' instead of '~' and ':' instead of '/'

-add '+' to the end of the overwrite name to fully sync and replace the directory instead of merging
+adding '+' to the end of a directory name fully syncs and replaces the entire directory and its contents

 ex: